grimme-lab/xtb_docs/source/properties.rst

 Cube Files
 __________

-The xTB program is able to calculate the density, spin-density and the fractional occupation number weighted density (FOD).
+The ``xtb`` program is able to calculate the density, spin-density and the fractional occupation number weighted density (FOD).
 For these caclualtions, the program first creates a proper cube grid.
 The corresponding file is created in your working directory and marked as ``.cub`` file.
 It provides density and step size informations.
 An overview is already given in the printout: